-- Evaluated how management determined the recoverable amounts, which included the following: - For the discounted cash flow models: - Tested the appropriateness of the models used and the mathematical accuracy of the discounted cash flow models. - Evaluated whether management's assumptions related to cash flow forecasts and annual and expected growth rates were reasonable, considering (i) the current and past performance of the relevant CGUs and investments; (ii) the comparability with external market and industry data; and (iii) whether these assumptions were aligned with evidence obtained in other areas of the audit. - Tested the underlying data used in the discounted cash flow model. - Professionals with specialized skill and knowledge in the field of valuation assisted in evaluating the appropriateness of management's models and testing the reasonableness of the pre-tax discount rates applied by management. - Tested the disclosures made in the consolidated financial statements.
+- Evaluated how management determined the recoverable amounts, which included the following: - For the discounted cash flow models: - Tested the appropriateness of the models used and the mathematical accuracy of the discounted cash flow models. - Evaluated whether management's key assumptions related to cash flow forecasts and budgeted revenues, as well as annual and terminal attrition/growth rates were reasonable, by considering: i) the current and past performance of the relevant CGUs, ii) the comparability with external market and industry data, and iii) whether these assumptions were aligned with evidence obtained in other areas of the audit. - Tested the underlying data used in the discounted cash flow models. - Professionals with specialized skill and knowledge in the field of valuation assisted in evaluating the appropriateness of the discounted cash flow models and testing the reasonableness of the pre-tax discount rates applied by management. - For the transaction based valuation model: - Obtained the recent sale and purchase agreement and recalculated the transaction price.